libplctag/protocol_toolkit/src/examples/ethernetip/ethernetip_find_devices/protocol/EtherNetIP_Protocol_Specification.md

 ### API Integration Questions

-6. **Buffer Management**: The protocol toolkit uses `ptk_buf_t` structures.
+6. **Buffer Management**: The protocol toolkit uses `ptk_buf` structures.
 How should the protocol layers interface with this buffer system for:
    - Building response packets
    - Parsing request packets
    - Managing fragmented data